Sunshine (2024 film)

 Sunshine is a 2024 Philippine coming-of-age sports drama film written and directed by Antoinette Jadaone.
-Starring Maris Racal as the titular role, along with Elijah Canlas, Xyriel Manabat, Jennica Garcia, Annika Co, and Meryll Soriano, the film follows a young gymnast who finds out she is pregnant on the week of the national tryouts.
+Starring Maris Racal in the title role, along with Elijah Canlas, Xyriel Manabat, Jennica Garcia, Annika Co, and Meryll Soriano, the film follows a young gymnast who finds out she is pregnant on the week of the national tryouts.

-A co-production of Anima, Project 8 Projects, Cloudy Duck Pictures, and Happy Infinite Productions, the film was first premiered on September 13, 2024 at the 49th Toronto International Film Festival, and had a European premiere at the 75th Berlinale as part of the Generation 14plus section on 18 February 2025.
+A co-production of Anima, Project 8 Projects, Cloudy Duck Pictures, and Happy Infinite Productions, the film was first premiered on September 13, 2024 at the 49th Toronto International Film Festival, and had a European premiere at the 75th Berlinale as part of the Generation 14plus section on February 18, 2025.
 The film was released to the general public on July 23, 2025.

 Plot

 Nineteen-year-old Sunshine tries out for the national gymnastics team for a final opportunity to compete in the Olympics.
 She lives with her older sister Geleen, a former gymnast who became a single mother to an infant daughter, Gracie, and her younger brother, Rod.
 During practice, Sunshine's coach, Eden, notices her gaining weight before the latter faints.
 Upon waking up, another coach asks Sunshine when she last menstruated, but she is unable to recall.
 Realizing that something is wrong, Sunshine leaves and takes a pregnancy test, which yields a positive result.
 Fearing the end of her athletic career, Sunshine conceals this information and seeks out illegal abortifacients in Quiapo, only to be followed by an unnamed Girl who chastises her using foul language.

 Sunshine goes to her boyfriend, Miggy, who dismisses the pregnancy and tells her to abort.
-Enraged at his apathy, Sunshine smashes his car’s windshield using a sledgehammer provided by the Girl.
-That night, Sunshine goes partying with her friend, Thea, in the hopes that she could terminate her pregnancy through alcohol.
+Enraged at his apathy, Sunshine smashes his car’s windshield using a steel pipe provided by the Girl.
+That night, Sunshine goes partying with her friend, Thea, in the hopes that she can terminate her pregnancy through alcohol.
 But after encountering the Girl, Sunshine reveals her pregnancy to Thea.
 Sunshine blackmails Miggy into providing money to buy an abortifacient.
 Afterwards, she undertakes a failed attempt to abort at a motel, resulting in her being hospitalized after she bleeds uncontrollably and collapses in pain, as the Girl desperately comforts her.
 While recovering, the hospital’s bigoted obstetrician harangues Sunshine until she is fetched by Geleen, who had noticed Sunshine's pregnancy after she vomited while taking care of Gracie.
 Geleen tells Sunshine to rest, but she refuses, saying that gymnastics is her life.